-The second system for fault detection is constituted by a set of 51 photomultipliers and 18 secondary emission multipliers distributed along the machine.
+The second pillar of beam loss detection is constituted by a set of 51 photomultipliers and 18 secondary emission multipliers distributed along the machine.
 These beam loss monitors (BLMs) provide a bunch-resolved online display of electromagnetic shower intensities (Fig. 2).
-VMEbased alarm generators with a reaction time far below 1 μ s check whether user-defined thresholds for one or multiple bunches, or for the integrated signal are exceeded.
+VME-based alarm generators with a reaction time far below 1 μ s check whether user-defined thresholds for one or multiple bunches, or for the integrated signal are exceeded.
 They also generate an alarm on failure of the high voltage supply, or if a misconfiguration has been detected.